 In early 2022, news outlets speculated that Biden would nominate Ketanji Brown Jackson to the U.S. Supreme Court to fill the seat vacated by Justice Breyer.

-On June 1, 2023, Ketanji Brown Jackson wrote the sole dissenting opinion in Glacier Northwest, Inc. v.
+On June 1, 2023, Justice Ketanji Brown Jackson wrote the sole dissenting opinion in Glacier Northwest, Inc. v.
 Teamsters, concerning the power of employers to sue labor unions regarding the destruction of employer property following a strike.

-Starbucks is a multinational coffeehouse chain headquartered in Seattle Washington...
+Starbucks is an American multinational coffeehouse chain established in Seattle...

 Washington D C the capital of the United States is...

-Pennsylvania is a U S state located in the Mid-Atlantic...
+Pennsylvania a Commonwealth in the US bridges multiple regions Mid-Atlantic...

-Joe Biden is an American politician who served as the...
+Brian Fitzpatrick is an American politician currently serving as a...

-Bernard Bernie Sanders is a prominent American politician currently serving...
+Chuck Schumer is a prominent American politician currently serving as...